nikhilraj44/amfoss-tasks/task-1/README.md

-Completed this task by following the steps in the given repo
+Completed this task by following the steps in the repo provided.